ianpleasance/ping-tracker/README.md

 - The ping time (in milliseconds) if reachable.
 - The last time the device was reachable, if currently unreachable.

-This tool is containerized for easy deployment using Docker.
+This tool is containerized for easy deployment using Docker, it uses Python, Flask, and ping.

-It does nothing that fully fledged network monitors can do (and can do much better) but for diagnosing a network mesh problem I needed to be able to run a very lightweight tool on multiple low-power devices like routers and Raspberry PI Ws, so that I could work out where the mesh hardware was failing.
+It does nothing that fully fledged network monitors can do (and can do much better).
+For diagnosing a network mesh problem I needed to be able to run a very lightweight tool on multiple low-power devices like routers and Raspberry PI Ws, and installing a full network monitor or agent on each device would have been excessive.

 ---